glotzerlab/gsd/doc/hoomd-examples.rst

           append mode.

 .. tip:: When using :py:meth:`gsd.hoomd.HOOMDTrajectory.extend`, pass in a generator or
-         generator expression to avoid storing the entire trajectory in RAM before writing it out.
+         generator expression to avoid storing the entire trajectory in memory before writing it out.

 Randomly index frames